arnfinn/mkpotfiles/README.md

 ## Get xyz-files from a pdb-file

 ```
-./pdb-prep.py --split filename.pdb # It seems like I have not implemented this feature yet...
+pdb-prep.py --split filename.pdb # It seems like I have not implemented this feature yet...
 ```

 ## Make the MolCas input files

 ```
-./subloprop -xyz filename.xyz
+subloprop -xyz filename.xyz
 ```

 ## Run MolCas on Stallo